 We do our best to make sure that all casting calls trans people are submitted to through us are legitimate and appropriately representing trans people.
 We all have to realize that scripts can change after we’ve read them, so all we can do is our best with what we have.

-We want to educate people, through our acting, public speaking and our comedy.
+We want to educate people, through our performances.
 We can do this because we’ve been there in the hard places in life.
 We can bring that pain into what we do in a way that helps people to relate to us on a human level.
-So, we count your years acting as someone else before you came out as acting experience.
-No cisgender agency will do that.
-But that still means one will have quite a bit to learn.

 So, in a way, Transgender Talent mixes activism with business goals, so that making a buck doesn’t take precedence over our dignity.
 We want us all to be here to enjoy the money we make, and not do so at the expense of our brothers and sisters lives.